garystafford/aws-cfn-demo/README.md

 Step 02:

-Provision the Amazon CodeCommit project and associated AWS resources.
+Provision the AWS CodeCommit project and associated AWS resources.
 Amazon SNS Topic, created by template, is not used in this demo.

 ```bash
 aws cloudformation create-stack \